PIH/openmrs-module-mirebalaismetadata/README.md

 1. Now that you know that the concept is being imported via an MDS package, you can use it in a form (or whatever).
 Refer to your concept by Reference Term Mapping.
 If a CIEL Metadata Term Mapping ("CIEL:3456") is available, always prefer that.
 If it's not obvious from context what the concept is, add a comment with the concept's name.
 If the concept is not a CIEL concept, use the PIH name mapping ("PIH:TUMMY ACHE"), creating it if necessary.
 1. Add the display name to the correct `messages.properties` file, with the correct key (I haven't done this yet and can't be more helpful than that).

 ### Importing Concepts from CIEL to PIH Server

-1. Use Metadata Sharing (mds) to add the concept to the PIH EMR package.
+Use Metadata Sharing (mds) to add the concept to the PIH EMR package.

 1. Create mds package with select CIEL concepts from [mdsbuilder](https://mdsbuilder.openmrs.org/openmrs/).
 1. Download/Export the CIEL mds package.

-    1. (carefully) Import the CIEL mds package into the PIH concepts server.
+1. Import the CIEL mds package into the PIH concepts server.
+    1. Use "From peer"
+    1. Uncheck "dates differ"
+    1. Review the matches identified by the importer
 1. Add the concepts to one of the PIH EMR mds packages.
 Zip file updates are pushed to the repo [https://github.com/PIH/openmrs-module-mirebalaismetadata](https://github.com/PIH/openmrs-module-mirebalaismetadata)

 ### Metadata Sharing (mds)